Ujjwal5353t/JusticeChain/test_result.md

       message: "NETLIFY DEPLOYMENT READY: Successfully converted the application from full-stack to static frontend-only.
 Fixed track status page error by replacing hardcoded mock data with real localStorage-based system.
 Added proper FIR number generation, data persistence, and search functionality.
 Created Netlify configuration files, deployment documentation, and build optimization.
 Application is now ready for Netlify deployment as a static site with no backend dependencies."
     - agent: "testing"
       message: "Completed testing of the Justice Chain FIR application.
 The application has a professional government-style design with proper Justice Chain branding.
 The homepage navigation works correctly with all links accessible.
 The FIR filing system has a 4-step form process with proper validation.
 The track status functionality works with the sample FIR number 'FIR2025001234' and displays real case data with timeline view.
 Resources and Contact pages load correctly with professional styling.
 The application is responsive and maintains consistent branding throughout."
+    - agent: "testing"
+      message: "Completed comprehensive testing of the enhanced Justice Chain FIR application.
+All requested functionality is working properly: 1) FIR Form Validation works correctly, preventing submission with empty required fields and proceeding when valid data is entered.
+2) Track Status functionality shows proper case data for FIR2025001234 (not 'ok' text) and maintains display after page refresh.
+3) Citizen Login works with demo credentials (user@example.com/password123) and redirects to a dashboard showing user stats, quick actions, and FIR list.
+4) Admin Login works with demo credentials (admin@justice.gov.in/admin123) and redirects to admin dashboard with system stats, FIR table, and filtering options.
+FIR status update functionality works correctly.
+5) Navigation is working properly with all links accessible and the government-style design is maintained throughout the application."